 When your child hits their tweens or teenage years, there are a lot more options when it comes to finding the right phone.
 The two main smartphone operating systems to explore here are from Apple and Android.

 The benefits of an iPhone are varied but it also depends on what your child will use their smartphone for.
 You can find so many different apps to help your child succeed at school via the Apple App store, plus the iPhone has built-in safety features to ease your mind while your child scrolls online.

-For a straightforward smartphone with minimal distractions, take a look at either the Alcatel ALCATEL U3 VOLCANO BLACK or the Opel Mobile EasySmart 2.
-Both of these Android phones have all the standard features of a smartphone, like a touchscreen and good quality camera, but are simple enough for tween or teenager to use, especially if this is their first smartphone.
+For a straightforward smartphone take a look at the Nokia 1.4 32GB BLUE.
+With an 8MP rear camera, your child can capture images with incredible clarity and the 32GB storage capacity allows for plenty of space to store memories, games and their favourite tunes.
+Another great option is the Opel Mobile SmartFlip 4G featuring 4G capability for fast download speeds.
+The phone also features an inbuilt emergency button for loved ones peace of mind.
+Both of these Android phones have all the standard features of a smartphone, like a touchscreen, but are simple enough for a tween or teenager to use, especially if this is their first smartphone.

 There are pros and cons for both options and it comes down to decisions around your budget and what kind of phone you have.
 Prepaid phones are great because your child can’t exceed the monthly limits and there’s no lock-in contract.
 On the other hand, plans are beneficial because you can often buy the phone as part of the plan and the plan will renew monthly for the length of the term (typically one to two years).